 Fresh partygate fines issued over lockdown event Boris Johnson attended, sources say

+Fresh Partygate fines issued over lockdown event Boris Johnson attended, sources say

 The fines are reportedly related to a 20 May 2020 ‘bring your own booze’ lockdown event